DONGChuan/DONGChuan.github.io/_posts/2016-04-17-MyBatis-Advanced.md

 </settings>
 {% endhighlight %}

+To test:

 {% highlight java %}
-List<Author> authorlist = session.selectList("selectAuthorSub");
+List<Author> authorList = session.selectList("selectAuthorSub");
-for(Author auther:authorlist) {
+for(Author author:authorList) {

 	System.out.println(auther.getRealName());
 	System.out.println("Lazyloading");
-	// findById query will not run until getUser() is invoked.
+	// findById query will not be called until getUser() is invoked.
 It's lazy loading here.
-	System.out.println(auther.getUser().getUserName());
+	// If we never call getUser(), so findById will also never be called System.out.println(auther.getUser().getUserName());

 }
 {% endhighlight %}

-So here with lazyloading, if we never need to call `getUser()`, it only queries one time which is efficient!
+So here with lazy loading, if we never need to call `getUser()`, it only queries one time which is efficient!

 ## collection

 `<collection>` element works almost identically to `<association>`.
 But it is used to map a set of nested results like List.

-In the following example, each User could have a list of Visits:
+In the following example, each User could have a list of visitors:

 {% highlight java %}
 public class User {